o1-labs/proof-systems/book/src/rfcs/benchmarking.md

 ### General kimchi benchmarks

 Some general benchmarks covering compilation, proving and verifying, both time and memory.
 Ideally all of them will be parameterized with different circuit sizes and a subset can be used as regression tests.
 We could also add here benchmarks for the different operations of our polynomial commitments scheme.

+# Drawbacks

+Beyond the possibility of spending the time in any other project the main drawback I would be the cost, both in CI running time and dollars.
+This will probably be a tradeoff between how much to spend and how much to run in CI.

+# Rationale and alternatives

+The alternative would be to handle benchmarks in a case by case basis, it may be cheaper at short term to not have to design and implement this shared infrastructure.
+Ultimately would be a matter of how much work will be saved working on benchmarks.
+The suggested design may also incentivize the creation of more benchmarks by lowering to barriers to create them.

+# Prior art

+Right now there are just a few benchmarks covering specific cases that can be run for command line, mostly in the proof-systems repo.
+Almost all benchmarks are also limited to measuring only time.

+# Unresolved questions

+- While the tools for rust are mostly covered, specific tools for ocaml have yet to be decided
+- Specific machines, while generally more expensive machines will work better, funds are limited and some tradeoff will have to be decided, it will probably become clearer when some benchmarks are already set up in CI.
+- Benchmarking in the browser has been left out but could be added at some point.